 ‘Leda and the Swan’ is a sonnet considered one of the most perfect poems of W.B.
 Yeats.
 This artistic perfection, as Ellman has pointed out, was achieved by the poet not spontaneously but through at least six stages of revision and modification.
-It now stands as the final fusion of history myth and vision, the force and richness of which arises from the fact that the poet has succeeded in enclosing vast immensities within a small compass.
-The poem in on sweep, before we realize what has taken place, sets in motion a train of events that resulted in the destruction of the Trojan War, and the various events narrated by Home in his epic, Illiad and Odessey.
+It now stands as the final fusion of history myth and vision, the force and richness of which arise from the fact that the poet has succeeded in enclosing vast immensities within a small compass.
+The poem in one sweep, before we realize what has taken place, sets in motion a train of events that resulted in the destruction of the Trojan War, and the various events narrated by Home in his epic, Illiad and Odessey.

 About W.B.
 Yeats and His Works

 William Butler Yeats was born on June 13, 1865, at Sandymount near Dublin in Ireland.
 Though Yeats’s real interest lay in poetry, he started writing play after play with fantastic and incoherent plots, e.g. The Islands of Statutes, The Seeker, Mosado, etc. Fed up with this fad of playwriting, he explored theosophy, Platonism, Neo-Platonism, and Rosicrucianism.
 He was influenced by Mohini Chatterjee, a theosophist.
 He also wrote a few poems in an Indian setting.
-Yeats wanted to evolve a system to believe and for this, he turned to spiritualism, magic, and occultism.
+Yeats wanted to evolve a system of believe and for this, he turned to spiritualism, magic, and occultism.
 Occultism in Yeats’ poetry has been discussed and enumerated by the famous Hindi poet Dr. Harivanshrai Bachachan in his Oxford University D. Phil.
 Dissertation, Occultism in Yeats.